cuonggt/laravel-dibi/README.md

 ],
 ```

-### Specific Environments Only Installation
+### Local Only Installation

-If you plan to only use Dibi to assist your specific environments only development, you may install Dibi using the `--dev` flag:
+If you plan to only use Dibi to assist your local development, you may install Dibi using the `--dev` flag:

 ```bash
 composer require cuonggt/laravel-dibi --dev